 What is ISDR?

-- The ISDR is a global framework established within the United Nations for promoting action to decrease social vulnerability and natural hazards risks and related technological and environmental disasters.
+- The United Nations International Strategy for Disaster Reduction (ISDR) is a global framework established within the United Nations for promoting action to decrease social vulnerability and natural hazards risks and related technological and environmental disasters.

 - It builds upon the experience gained during 1990 – 1999 which had been designated as the International Decade for Natural Disaster Reduction.

 - The ISDR incorporates the principles which were adopted in the above-mentioned Decade including Yokohama Strategy for a Safer World: Guidelines for Natural Disaster Prevention, Preparedness and Mitigation and its Plan of Action, and the Geneva Mandate on Disaster Reduction.